ashishpatel1992/Dell-Inspiron-3521-Hackintosh-OpenCore/README.md

 I will update this guide as I explore more on booting from Harddisk EFI.

 ## What is working
-- Intel HD4000 (iGPU)
+- Intel HD4000 Graphics
+- Brightness Control
+- External Monitor using HDMI
+- Screen Resolution (max I have achieved 2560x1080 using LG ultrawide monitor)
 - Audio (sound little low than normal, but you can always use external speakers)
+- Camera
+- Battery Status
 - LAN
-- WiFi (Although Speed is not more than 3-4 Mbps, you can achieve 11Mbps MAX)
+- WiFi (Although speed is not more than 3-4 Mbps, you can achieve 11Mbps MAX)
-- External Monitor using HDMI
-- Screen Resolution (max I have achieved 2560x1080 using LG ultrawide monitor)
 - USB Controller
-- System Trackpad and keyboard
+- System Trackpad (Tapping and Clicking wont work, so you need external mouse) and keyboard
-- Tested USB Keyboard and Mouse
+- External USB Keyboard and Mouse
 - USB Android Tethering (Install [HoRNDIS](https://joshuawise.com/horndis), you also need to disable system integrity protection (SIP).
 For this first boot to recovery using `sudo nvram "recovery-boot-mode=unused"` and `sudo reboot`, Once you are in recovery open terminal `csrutil disable` and reboot.
 Once you are back to your MAC `sudo mount -uw /` and now run HoRNDIS Installer)

 ## What is not working
 - Bluetooth (It will display bluetooth, but it doesnt work)
-- AMD 7670 (Although it shows but not sure if it works, will test more and update)
+- AMD 7670 (It will show in system settings but you cannot use it for rendering)
 - Card Reader
-- Sleep may cause issue, so goto `System Preferences > Energy Saver`, set `Computer sleep` and `Display sleep` to never and uncheck Wake for network access
+- Sleep not working, so goto `System Preferences > Energy Saver`, set `Computer sleep` and `Display sleep` to never and uncheck Wake for network access
 - if anything else is not working let me know by creating new issue

 ## References & Special thanks to